MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 ```

 ### -UseDefault
-Indicates that default values are used for all parameters that do not have specified values.
+Indicates that default values are used for all parameters that don't have specified values.

 ```yaml
 Type: SwitchParameter